inspec/inspec-habitat/docs/habitat_services.md

 ## Filter Criteria

 [Filter criteria](https://www.inspec.io/docs/reference/glossary/#filter-criteria) are used to select which services you wish to examine.
-If no filter criteria are used, all Services are selected.
+If no filter criteria are used, all services are selected.

 ### dependency_names